Partial Nail Avulsion

 If you are suffering the pain and discomfort of an ingrown toenail, your local podiatrist is the best place to seek treatment, rather than ‘Dr Google’, your local chemist or GP!

 That’s because a podiatrist is something of an expert in the care and treatment of feet.
-After all, they’ve spent a minimum of three years at university learning all about the feet and lower limbs, and in Australia they are required to update their knowledge regularly as part of their registration requirements.
+After all, they’ve usually spent a minimum of four years at university learning all about the feet and lower limbs, and in Australia they are required to update their knowledge regularly as part of their registration requirements.

 Causes of Ingrown Toenail